 Skip to content

-This summer, Kode is filled with art, music and experiences.
+This summer, Kode is filled with art, music and experiences

-Experience Grieg where Grieg composed his music
+Experience Grieg where the music was created

 Hagefest på Troldhaugen / Garden party at Troldhaugen, 1906.
 Foto: ukjent / Bergen Offentlige bibliotek.